πŸ€–Batch Auto-Annotation

 To use batch auto-annotation, ensure that you select an AI model for your project while creating it, as follows:

 In our example, let's select one of the built-in AI models: People Segmentation.
-As previously mentioned, you have the option to integrate your own pretrained AI model with Unitlab Annotate.
+As previously mentioned, you have the option to integrate your own pre-trained AI model with Unitlab Annotate.
 All integrated models, along with the built-in AI models, appear in a list, as shown in the screenshot.

 Learn how to integrate your own pretrained AI model into Unitlab Annotate on the Model Integration page.